wa7vc/wa7vc.org/README.md

 asdf plugin-install erlang
 asdf plugin-install elixir
 ```
-Now you should be able to use scripts/build-release.sh to build the release
+Now you should be able to use `MIX_ENV=prod scripts/build-release.sh` to build the release